A solution of the spacetime singularity problem in relativistic cosmology by using an additional variable: Discussion

 \section{Discussion}

 We solved the spacetime singularity problem in relativistic cosmology by using an additional variable r.
 The singularity is due not to the incompleteness of general theory but to a careless investigation of the spacetime geometry.
-The relativistic cosmology becomes complete with the variable r.\\[5mm] Although the spacetime singularity was removed in the radius of the universe, the singularity still exists in the distance between two galaxies.
+The relativistic cosmology becomes complete with the variable r.\\ Although the spacetime singularity was removed in the radius of the universe, the singularity still exists in the distance between two galaxies.
 The singularity means that the distance was zero after formation of the galaxies and that they collide with each other again.
 However, in the real universe the galaxies should have a minimum distance after their formation, that is, the universe is expanding from the minimum.
 Therefore, the singularity should be also removed.
-However, it is impossible since general relativity is a relativistic theory of gravitation in four dimensions.\\[5mm] The spacetime geometry does not explain why the distance between two galaxies increases or decreases, since general relativity is a purely mathematical theory of gravitation.
-We need a nonrelativistic and dynamical theory of gravitation for a more exact description of the expanding and contracting phenomena of our universe [18].
-The physics of the early universe should be reconstructed in a reasonable and scientifical manner.\\[1cm] Acknowledgement\\[5mm] This work has been done as a part of dissertation at Universit\"at Hamburg.
+However, it is impossible since general relativity is a relativistic theory of gravitation in four dimensions.\\ The spacetime geometry does not explain why the distance between two galaxies increases or decreases, since general relativity is a purely mathematical theory of gravitation.
+We need a nonrelativistic and dynamical theory of gravitation for a more exact description of the expanding and contracting phenomena of our universe~\cite{Myung} The physics of the early universe should be reconstructed in a reasonable and scientifical manner.\\ Acknowledgement\\ This article will not be submitted to any journal.